Coeur d'Alene, Idaho: Religion

 According to the 2010 Metro Area Membership Report of the Association of Religion Data Archives, the denominational affiliations of the Coeur d'Alene MSA (Kootenai County) are 60,657 Evangelical Protestant, 3,064 Mainline Protestant, 7,597 Catholic, 162 Orthodox, 8,492 Other, and 58,522 Unclaimed.
 Idaho is part of a region called the Unchurched Belt, a region in the Northwestern United States that has historically low rates of religious participation.
 The evangelical Christian community has been growing with the overall population and there have been instances of whole congregations moving to the area from out of state.
 The evangelical Christian Real Life Ministries church located in Post Falls was the 13th fastest growing church in the nation in 2007.

-A great deal of the influx of new residents are retirees seeking lower cost of living and traffic; the number of residents aged 65 years and older doubled from 2001 to 2019 according to the Idaho Department of Labor.
+Many new residents are retirees seeking lower cost of living and traffic; the number of residents aged 65 years and older doubled from 2001 to 2019 according to the Idaho Department of Labor.